The Importance of Quality Assurance for Businesses

 These actions are applied to the following fields:

 - Functionality – includes an examination of suitability, the correctness of the functional parts implementation and overall interaction with other components of the system;

 - Reliability – includes trying out crashing scenarios and possibilities of recovering to full operative potential;

-- Usability – includes testing user interface and its understandability.
+- Usability – includes testing the user interface and its understandability.

 Quality Assurance is extremely beneficial for the company.

 First of all – it is a way of securing a smooth and tranquil end result of the development process.
 Quality is one of the key factors that keep users attached to applications.
 If it is exceptional – they keep on using your product and you keep on upgrading and perfecting it.
 If it is lacking – they go looking for something else.

-Users don’t care about your feeling - they need to solve specific problems with a little help of this or that application.
-That’s why well-oiled, thoroughly tested product gets much more chances at surviving and thriving on the market than some odd unpolished turds.
+Users don’t care about your feeling – they need to solve specific problems with a little help from this or that application.
+That’s why a well-oiled, thoroughly tested product gets much more chances at surviving and thriving on the market than some odd unpolished turds.

-Aside from that - quality products add credibility to the company which leads to an increase of attention from the users.
+Aside from that – quality products add credibility to the company which leads to an increase of attention from the users.
 This enables further evolution of the product.
-In turn, this attracts potential investors which leads to the growing of the market share.
+In turn, this attracts potential investors which leads to the growth of the market share.
 This substantially increases the influence of the company and leads to an expansion of the field of interest.

 Sounds nice, huh?
 And all that can be achieved with a little help of quality assurance.
-Read our article about QA process in The App Solutions company to know details.
+Read our article about the QA process in The App Solutions company to know details.